 In “market status research," you look at:

-User behaviors: How often users have to use a similar product, and in which circumstances (not to be confused with user behaviors regarding specific products, which is covered by the Picnic in the Graveyard method).
+User behaviors: How often users need to use a similar product, and in which circumstances (not to be confused with user behaviors regarding specific products, which is covered by the Picnic in the Graveyard method).

 Marketing: What are the typical channels used?
 What are the costs of opening and maintaining such channels?